Dirty Skillet Pizza Recipe

 - whatever else you want

 Mix dry dough ingredients until just combined, then add water and mix until all dry flour is incorporated.
 Cover with plastic wrap and let rise/ferment 12-16 hours.
-Make your dough in the morning or even the night before.
+Make the dough in the morning or even the night before.
 Letting your dough ferment improves flavor and texture.
 I know you want a 30 minute pizza recipe, and I have one, (called Delivery) but this one is better.

 Preheat oven to 450F.